dfsp-spirit/jsfun/README.md

-# web
+# jsfun
 A collection of fun web stuff I played around with.
-Mostly visualizations in p5js and processing.
+Mostly visualizations in [p5js](https://p5js.org/) and [processing](http://processingjs.org/).

 ## Visualizations in action